-Students who complete the various core and optional units successfully will have acquired a number of more general qualities and transferable skills that are required for employment in the areas covered by the programme.
+Students who complete all units successfully will have acquired a number of more general qualities and transferable skills that are required for employment in the areas covered by the programme.
 All students have the opportunity to enhance their communication skills (listening, analysing arguments, oral and written expression, awareness and evaluation of own performance).
-Précis writing also requires an element of teamwork.
-Students are expected to acquire IT and information retrieval skills through their work in the translation units.
+Students are expected to acquire IT and information retrieval skills through their work in the translation units, as well as becoming familiar with the latest developments in computer-assisted translation and editing.